 On May 26 in 1980 five jazz musicians convened at Talent Studio in Oslo, Norway.
 They were jet-lagged from red eye flights and had a full day of recording ahead of them.
-The session was the brainchild of the youngest among them, a 26 years old guitarist who’s dream was to bring some of his most admired musicians to play together for the first time as a group.
-What ensued was one of the most productive and inspiring recording sessions in modern jazz.
-After a little over one day of recording, the session yielded a double LP album for the ages.
-This is the story of Pat Metheny’s album 80/81 on the ECM label.
+The session was the brainchild of the youngest among them, a 26 years old guitarist who’s dream was to bring some of his most admired musicians to play together for the first

-In a 1978 interview for Downbeat, Pat Metheny expressed his reservations about the restrictions imposed on him by Manfred Eicher: “If Manfred had his way, every album he did would be six ballads and a bossa nova for an up tune.
+In a 1978 interview for Downbeat magazine, Pat Metheny expressed his reservations about the restrictions imposed on him by Manfred Eicher: “If Manfred had his way, every album he did would be six ballads and a bossa nova for an up tune.
 There are some problems for me with ECM, but it’s still 50 times better than anything else.”
-His last 1970s album, American Garage, was indeed a rarity in the ECM catalog being produced by Metheny himself, with the help of Richard Niles.
+His last 1970s album, American Garage, was indeed a rarity in the ECM catalog for being produced by Metheny himself with the help of Richard Niles.
 Metheny had the outmost respect for Eicher, at one point saying the only criticism Eicher ever made was “too commercial”, a phrase normally absent from a music producer’s vocabulary.
 In another comment he said: “To me the only real fault is that Manfred tends to choose artists who don’t know how to swing.”
 However by early 1980 Metheny was a star on the jazz scene, and his standing in the jazz world now allowed him to pick who to invite for a recording session.
 Indeed, on that May 1980 session in Oslo the other four musicians could swing like very few can.

 Metheny didn’t just ask four great musicians to come over for a session.
 He had a clear vision for how they will sound together, and wrote new music with their sound and personality in mind.
 Interestingly, he also assembled combinations of musicians who have not played or recorded with each other before.
 Amazing as it sounds, bassist Charlie Haden and drummer Jack DeJohnette, who between the two of them played with most anybody in jazz who is worth listening to in the fifteen years leading to the 80/81 session, have not recorded together up to that point.
-The pairing together of two tenor sax players, Dewey Redman and Mike Brecker, was also a first for both of them.
+The pairing of two tenor sax players, Dewey Redman and Mike Brecker, was also a first for both of them.
 It is interesting to note that not only this was the first time Metheny had reed players on one of his albums, but excluding his collaboration with Ornette Coleman on Song X, 24 years passed after 80/81 before the next time he featured a sax player on an album under his own name, with Chris Potter on the Unity Sessions record.
-Metheny recalls: “For the first time I have the opportunity to write this element of the breath.
+Metheny recalls: “For the first time I had the opportunity to write this element of the breath.
 One day I noticed that all the instruments I had worked with on Gary’s and my own records were instruments from the rhythm group: piano, bass, guitar, vibraphone, drums, percussion and synthesizer.
 Never had I the opportunity to write for this Human Element, and I really regretted it.
 The sound of the breath is something very important.
 That was the main reason for me to do something like 80/81 at all.”

 The two tenor saxes together are featured on three pieces on the album.
 Two of them are energetic and allow the horn players to stretch their blowing abilities: Open, an improvisation vehicle for all soloists, and Pretty Scattered, with a theme that resembles some of Ornette Coleman’s twisted melodies.
 The third is The Bat, a pastoral tune that got a different and beautiful rendering in the next Pat Metheny Group record Offramp.